 Limerick is a riverside city with the majestic River Shannon an integral part of its character.
 With a population of over 100,000, Limerick is Ireland's third largest city and its origins can be traced back some 2,000 years.
 Its castles, ancient walls and museums are testament to its dramatic past.
 It is a growing and vibrant place that combines big city amenities with an innate friendliness - a mix that guarantees an attractive and welcoming environment for visitors.
 The city boasts some fascinating historical sights, fashionable bars, charming old pubs, glossy shops, smart restaurants and boutique hotels.
 In the city centre, the medieval glories of King’s Island sit comfortably alongside modern pedestrian plazas lined with colourful boutiques, upmarket hotels, legendary pubs and nightclubs and award-winning restaurants and cafes.
 Limerick is a progressive and thriving city, and an attractive location for students, with some 25,000 attending the city’s three higher education institutions at any one time.
 A number of major corporations have substantial operations in Limerick, with the likes of Vistakon, Dell, Analog Devices, Stryker, Northern Trust, Regeneron and Uber providing substantial employment in the region.
 Limerick is a sophisticated and cosmopolitan city, but it has often been said that perhaps its biggest attraction of all is the people themselves who are warm, witty and welcoming.

 We are now working with a specialist agency to offer a range of hotels for all ACPIL conferences, with prices lower than many online booking engines.
-You will find a number of hotels at various prices, but the designated Conference Hotel for ECSM is to be confirmed.
+You will find a number of hotels at various prices.
+The designated Conference Hotel for ECSM is Limerick Strand Hotel, Ennis Rd, Limerick V94 03F2, Ireland.
 This is usually where pre-conference drinks are held and where any transportation required for the conference dinner will run from.